 If you are using a combination product that contains a glucocorticosteroid and a beta-2 agonist, you will probably see two dosage numbers with a slash or a space in between them.
 There is no limit to how much glucocorticosteroid you can inhale, but the three permitted beta-2 agonists (formoterol, albuterol, and salmeterol) have limits to calculate.

 For example, Symbicort is a combination product that contains budesonide and formoterol.
 It is common to see the dosages (prescription dependent) listed in this format: 160/4.5.
 One number is the dosage of the budesonide and the other number is the dosage of the formoterol.
 If you read the packaging carefully, it will state exactly how much of each ingredient is in each “actuation” (puff, or inhalation).

 In this case you would only have to calculate how many puffs you could take of the formoterol.

-- Takeaway: You could take 12 puffs of Symbicort per day without going over the permitted dosage.
+- Takeaway: You could take 12 puffs of Symbicort per day without incurring an anti-doping rule violation.